top of page

 The Rape of the Sabine Women

-“The Rape of the Sabine Women” by Franco Castelluccio is a powerful reinterpretation of the ancient Roman legend — a moment of chaos, conflict, and transformation.
+“The Rape of the Sabine Women” by Franco Castelluccio is a powerful reinterpretation of the ancient Roman legend a moment of chaos, conflict, and transformation.
 Castelluccio captures the sweeping motion of horse and figures with extraordinary anatomical mastery, turning a brutal myth into a meditation on passion, fate, and the forging of civilizations.
-The sculpture’s dynamic composition, from the rearing horse to the anguished gestures below, invites reflection on humanity’s dual nature — both destructive and creative.
-Through his contemporary lens, Castelluccio renders an epic narrative in timeless bronze, balancing ferocity with beauty, and motion with meaning.
+The sculpture’s dynamic composition, from the rearing horse to the anguished gestures below, invites reflection on humanity’s dual nature both destructive and creative.
+Through his contemporary lens, Castelluccio crafts an epic narrative in timeless bronze, striking a balance between ferocity and beauty, and motion and meaning.

 bottom of page